VVKorol/Dictionary-analysis/README.md

 # Dictionary-analysis
-This project help analyze dictionary with tons and nasalization.
+This project helps to analyze dictionary with tones and nasalization.
 It's created for my beautiful wife.